-The TWP brand of exterior wood and deck stain has been around for over 2 decades.
-It is the only registered EPA wood preservative on the market today.
+The TWP brand of exterior wood and deck stain has been around for over 2 decades. the TWP 1500 is the only registered EPA wood preservative on the market today.
 It is made using only the best quality raw materials to offer superior wood protection.
-TWP Total Wood Preservative comes in several different series of formula.
+TWP Total Wood Preservative/Protectant comes in several different series of formulas.
 Knowing the differences can help you to make a more informed decision.

 Stain All Sides of the deck board with TWP? – TWPStainHelp.com